Browse by Medical Category

 Rachel Goldin completed her masters and PhD in Clinical Psychology at Louisiana State University and interned at the Indiana University School of Medicine.
 Her diverse clinical experience includes the Center for Autism & Related Disorders in Baton Rouge, Louisiana and work as a Clinical Research Coordinator in the Pediatric Psychopharmacology and Adult ADHD Unit of Massachusetts General Hospital.
 During her work as a Research Coordinator at MGH, she received a Partners Healthcare in Excellence Award for Teamwork.
 In addition to her work with the Lurie Center, Rachel will also be using her professional expertise at Aspire to assist with various aspects of year-round Aspire groups and the Aspire summer camp.

 Please note: Some Aspire programs may reach full capacity before the application deadline.
 We encourage all interested families to apply at their earliest convenience.
-If this is your first time applying to an Aspire program, please download, fill out, and submit one of the following:

 If the Financial Aid applicant is over 18 and lives with a parent/legal guardian, we require that both the participant and the parents/legal guardians provide application materials.
 If you do not provide this information, the financial aid application will be considered incomplete.